 - 1. To be reasonable and necessary, and not to be over-priced or under-priced - 2.
-Be related to the proposed activities - 3.
+To be related to the proposed activities - 3.
 To be in accordance with the usual practices followed by the Organization - 4.
-Comply with applicable national legislation.
+To comply with applicable national legislation.